 |

-| As mentioned in the previous interview, long-term holdings can make you mentally unstable, right? |
+| As mentioned in the previous interview, long-term holding can make you mentally unstable, right? |

 |